C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 > The 12-month prevalence of ADHD was 59.0 % (severe symptomatology: 33.1 %), high rates of comorbid disorders (92.9 % depression, 5.1 % bipolar disorder, 28.6 % anxiety disorder, 30.6 % emotional unstable (Borderline) personality disorder, 31.6 % avoidant personality disorder, 18.4 % dependent personality disorder, 25.5 % combined personality disorder, 10.2 % obsessive-compulsive personality disorder, 26.5 % PTSD, 25.5 % restless legs syndrome, 24.5 % adiposity, 11.2 % eating disorder, 45.9 % learning difficulty, 51.0 % nicotine dependency, 4.1 % alcohol dependency, 7.1 % illegal substance dependency), risk factors for ADHD, a high genetic risk (72.4 %) and problems in psychosocial functioning.[^adhd-prevalance]

-### Motivation
-After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
-As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.

-Mixed consumption of nicotine, cannabis, MDMA, psylocybin and LSD is not harmless and can have devastating consequences.

-I'm not trying to say drugs are bad (m'kay).
-I spent a lot of time enjoying my life.
-Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.
-Trust me, I've been there and I'm not going back.
-Drugs ruined my life.

 ### Effects
 The effects of years of drug abuse are devastating and range from confusion, memory disorders, excessive sweating, depression, anxiety,  bipolarity and paranoia to panic attacks, dissociativity and schizoaffective disorders.